St. Mary's High School (Annapolis, Maryland)

-St. Mary's High School is a small, co-educational, college-preparatory Catholic high school located in downtown Annapolis, Maryland.
+St. Mary's School is a private, coeducational, Catholic school serving grades Pre-K–12 in downtown Annapolis, Maryland.
 It is part of the Roman Catholic Archdiocese of Baltimore.
 St. Mary's is accredited by AdvancED, the Archdiocese of Baltimore, and is recognized and approved by the Maryland State Department of Education.

+Administration

+As of 2025, the leadership team includes High School Principal Melissa Nisbett and Elementary Principal Megan Back.

 History

 St. Mary's High School is co-located with its affiliated parish church St. Mary's Church and elementary school.
 The church and parish itself date back to 1853 with the arrival of the Redemptorists in Baltimore.
 St. Mary's School (elementary) was founded in 1862 and the high school was added in 1946.

 Demographics

 The demographic breakdown of the 479 students enrolled in 2017-2018 was: